-Christmas Celebrations in India
+Christmas Celebration in India

 In north western India, the tribal Christians of the Bhil tribe, an aboriginal people, go out night after night for a week at Christmas to sing their equivalent of carols the whole night through.
 In South India, the Christians put small clay lamps on the rooftops and walls of their houses at Christmas, just as the Hindus do during their festival called Diwali.

-Commercialisation is however bringing more secular Christmas celebration to the public sphere.
+With contemporary times, commercialisation has brought more secular Christmas celebration to the public sphere.
 Days before the festival, markets have a colourful look as they are decorated with traditional Christmas trees, stars, images of Santa Claus, balloons and festoons.